apache/samza/docs/startup/hello-samza-fluent/versioned/index.md

 bin/grid stop all
 {% endhighlight %}

 Congratulations!
 You've now setup a local grid that includes YARN, Kafka, and ZooKeeper, and run a Samza job on it.
+Curious how this application was built?
+See the code walk-through TODODODODODODODO

 Next up, check out the [Background](/learn/documentation/{{site.version}}/introduction/background.html) and [API Overview](/learn/documentation/{{site.version}}/api/overview.html) pages.